nnja/practical_python/website/content/03_sets_tuples_dicts/20_sets.md

 #### `set`s don't have an order

 Sets don't have an order.
-That means that when you print them, the items won't be displayed in the order they were entered in the list.
+That means that when you print them, the items won't be displayed in the order they were entered in the set.

 ```python
 >>> my_set = {1, "a", 2, "b", "cat"}